hydrargyrum/hydrargyrum.github.io/_posts/2022-03-26-revoking-luks-keys.md

 > WARNING: This backup file and a passphrase valid at the time of backup allows decryption of the LUKS data area, even if the passphrase was later changed or removed from the LUKS device.
 Also note that with a header backup you lose the ability to  securely  wipe  the LUKS device by just overwriting the header and key-slots.
 You either need to securely erase all header backups in addition or overwrite the encrypted data area as well.
 The second option is less secure, as some sectors can survive, e.g. due to defect management.

+# In what other situations could this happen?

+Revoking keys because of a compromised user is not necessarily a realistic situation.
+However, think about a sysadmin setting up disk encryption for you.
+They could have kept a backup of the LUKS header so they can still decrypt your data even if you revoke their key.

 # Mitigation

 Since `bar` has a copy of the master key, the only way to prevent them to access the data is to change the master key, which implies reencrypting the whole data, that may weigh gigabytes or even terabytes, thus lasting hours or even days.